primer3-org/primer3/README.OSX.txt

-OS X (10.4) Universal Binary Installation Instructions (bcf; 3/27/2006;23:33)
+OS X Universal Binary Installation Instructions (bcf; 4/22/2008)

 How to install this software
 ============================

 1. Double click on the .tar.gz file to extract the archive.

 2. The binary files are located in the 'bin' [for 'binary'] folder

 3. (Optional) To run the tests, cd to the new directory and then the test folder

 4. (Optional) Within this folder run:
-	a. perl -w p3test.pl
+	a. `perl p3test.pl`

 5. (Optional) You should not see 'FAILED' during the tests.